mimafogeus2/hackathon-packing-list/README.md

 ## Comfort
 - **Warm Cloth** - No matter how hot it is, the AC might be freezing.
 It's always good to have an additional thing to wear at hackathons.
 - **Comfortable Cloth** - You'll be working intensively for long times.
 You want to be comfy.
-- **Sleepers** - MUCH more comfy than shoes, and suitable for most hackathon environments.
+- **Slippers** - MUCH more comfy than shoes, and suitable for most hackathon environments.
 ## Hygiene
 - **❗❤️Deodorant** - Be considerate.
 - **❗❤️Toilet Paper** - In too many cases, it tends to end before the event does.
 Be prepared.